oddy/b3/README.md

 ```
 pip install pytest
-cd /your/site-packages/tests_b3
+cd /your/site-packages/b3
 pytest -v
 ```

 ## More Info

-See examples.py for more examples (including how to nest schemas)
+See the tests, and examples.py in the tests folder for more examples (including how to nest schemas)

 See datatypes.py for the available data types.